What to do with a bat

 If a bat has had any skin contact with a person, the bat must be euthanized and tested for rabies.
 If a bat has had contact with a pet, the bat may be sent for rabies testing.
 Contact your doctor, veterinarian or local public health authority immediately in cases of contact with a bat.
 Learn more about rabies transmission.

 Bat populations are in decline, and injured bats can be rehabilitated.
-Call our Animal Helpline at 1-855-622-7722 for advice on safely containing bats and finding a wildlife rehabilitator.
+Call your local wildlife rehabilitator or our Animal Helpline at 1-855-622-7722 for advice on safely containing bats.

 Photo credit: Merlin Tuttle